CloudAssessments/s3photoapp/README.md

   - Description: The port number to listen on
 - `FILTER_HOST`:
   - Default: "localhost"
-  - Description: The host name of the url that the `photo-filter` service is listening on.
+  - Description: The host name of the url that the `photo-filter` service is listening on. _Note: This should not include the `http://` as the app will add it itself_
 - `FILTER_PORT`:
   - Default: "3002"
   - Description: The port number of the url that the `photo-filter` service is listening on.
 - `STORAGE_HOST`:
   - Default: "localhost"
-  - Description: The host name of the url that the `photo-storage` service is listening on.
+  - Description: The host name of the url that the `photo-storage` service is listening on. _Note: This should not include the `http://` as the app will add it itself_
 - `STORAGE_PORT`:
   - Default: "3001"
   - Description: The port number of the url that the `photo-filter` service is listening on.